 My boat cruise was fun and next I was going to the Bavarian Village of GLOCKENSPIEL (if you can call it that, it is really just a themed section of stores, but still neat) it made me feel like I was on a trip to Bush Gardens Williamsburg and one of the recreated hamlets there.
 Very neat to see and visit.
 The surrounding area here is full of shops and places to visit and see.
 Parking on the main street in front is limited, but the nearby Cedar Street offered more parking and was very close.

 Finishing this trip with a little magic just seemed right.
 I had a ticket for the Rich Wilcox Magic Show tonight.
 I was going to see his grand illusion show that offered larger tricks.
 He also offers close up magic shows as well.

 The show was a little over an hour with seating for the show starting about 30 minutes before the show.
 You do not have to worry about getting to the show early since there are assigned seats.
 He offers two shows and they vary a little with pricing from $50-65 per show.

-The theater is in between the Noah and Olympus water parks as is easy to find even without the smart phone and Google.
+The theater is in between the Noah and Olympus water parks and is easy to find even without a smartphone and Google.

 Want to have your own amazing Dells vacation book through TZort consider this location at the top of your list.